wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Web/Framework/React/React-OpenSource-List.md

 - [react-spectrum #Project#](https://github.com/adobe/react-spectrum): A collection of libraries and tools that help you build adaptive, accessible, and robust user experiences.

 - [Blitz #Project#](https://blitzjs.com/): Blitz is a batteries-included framework that's inspired by Ruby on Rails, is built on Next.js, and features a "Zero-API" data layer abstraction that eliminates the need for REST/GraphQL.

-## State Management

-- [zustand #Project#](https://github.com/pmndrs/zustand): A small, fast and scalable bearbones state-management solution using simplified flux principles.
-Has a comfy api based on hooks, isn't boilerplatey or opinionated.

 ## Data Fetch